 Outdoors, there is a south-facing gravelled courtyard to the front, and an enclosed garden to the side and rear, with the mill stream gently flowing past offering a chance to see the odd playful otter if you're really lucky.

-Sitting room with large sofa, armchairs, wood burning stove, flat screen TV with Freeview, DVD player, digital radio, iPod / iPad dock, selection of books and games.
+Sitting room with large sofa, armchairs, wood burning stove, Smart TV, digital radio, iPod / iPad dock, selection of books and games.

 Kitchen with 5 burner electric hob and double oven range cooker, microwave, large integrated refrigerator and dishwasher.
 Dining area seats six.

 Bedroom one with 6’ super king sleigh bed, side tables, chest of drawers, wardrobe, and Freeview television.

 Bedroom two with zip and link beds which can be configured to 6’ super king or 3’ twin beds, side tables, chest of drawers, wardrobe and Freeview television.